hph/mov/README.md

 ## Setup

-Run the following commands to download and install **mov**.
-You may be required to enter your password.
+You can run the following command to download and install **mov** on a Unix system.

     bash <(wget -qO- https://raw.github.com/hph/mov/master/setup.sh)